maxnathaniel/maxnatho-io/content/blog/what-is-tc39-and-why-should-you-care/index.md

 # What is TC39?

-> In short, TC39 means Technical Committee number 39.
+> TC39 means Technical Committee number 39.
 It is part of ECMA, the institution which standardizes the JavaScript language under the “ECMAScript” specification.

 It's probably useful to start looking at TC39 by answering some of the frequently asked questions.